rbgvictoria/vicflora-static-pages/keys/asteraceae.md

 This group of nine characters refers to the main photosynthetic and green organ (leaf) of the plant.

-### Length
+### Leaf Length

 This character requires the user to measure and enter the distance in millimetres (mm) from the point of attachment to a stem to the apex or end of the leaf.
 For taxa that have a distinct leaf stalk or petiole this measurement includes the petiole as well as the expanded blade or lamina section.
 Avoid selecting leaves close to inflorescences and flower heads (capitula) or smaller leaves sprouting from the junction (axil) of larger leaves and the stem as these leaves are often not a good representative of the typical size and shape of the leaves of the plant.

-### Width
+### Leaf width

-This character requires the user to measure and enter the distance in millimetres (mm) acroos the widest part of the leaf.
+This character requires the user to measure and enter the distance in millimetres (mm) across the widest part of the leaf.
 Avoid selecting leaves close to inflorescences and flower heads (capitula) or smaller leaves sprouting from the junction (axil) of larger leaves and the stem as these leaves are often not a good representative of the typical size and shape of the leaves of the plant.

 ### Outline shape

 This character refers to shape of the leaf for simple leaves or the shape that would be created if a smooth line was drawn to connect the tips of all the divisions of a divided leaf.
 Avoid selecting leaves close to inflorescences and flower heads (capitula) or smaller leaves sprouting from the junction (axil) of larger leaves and the stem as these leaves are often not a good representative of the typical size and shape of the leaves of the plant.
-It comprises three states.
+This character comprises three states.

 #### Widest near the base